Syllabus - Services Marketing, Summer 2014

 Online Academic Support and Student Resources:

-There are multiple links to Academic Support, Counseling, the UWG Online Helpdesk and other resources on the course home page (bottom left corner of page).
+There are multiple links to Academic Support, Counseling, the UWG Online Helpdesk and other resources on the course home page (top, right of course home page).

 Learning Goals: Upon successfully completing the course, the student should be able to: